tueddy/FastLED/README.md

 [![arduino-library-badge](https://www.ardu-badge.com/badge/FastLED.svg)](https://www.ardu-badge.com/FastLED)
 ![build status](https://github.com/FastLED/FastLED/workflows/build/badge.svg)

+IMPORTANT NOTE:
+This fork was created to temporarily save IRAM for the ESPuino project.
+Use the official code for larger number of neopixel LEDs!

 IMPORTANT NOTE: For AVR based systems, avr-gcc 4.8.x is supported and tested.
 This means Arduino 1.6.5 and later.